Skip to main content

 13th Month Salary

 In Cyprus, private companies have the discretion to enhance the employment relationship by providing additional salaries, commonly known as the 13th and 14th salaries.
-While there is no legal obligation for private sector employers to offer these benefits, the employer must inform the employee in writing, either through a Collective Agreement or Employment Contract, about their eligibility.
-The Ministry of Labor and Social Insurance provides guidelines on the declaration and payment of these additional salaries.
-Contributions for the 13th and 14th salaries are made separately, and if the employee’s earnings reach the maximum limit of insurable earnings, the regular salary is declared, with nil insurable pay for the additional salaries.
+While there is no general legal obligation for private sector employers to offer these benefits, the employer must inform the employee in writing, either through a Collective Agreement or Employment Contract, about their eligibility.
+Where such payments are contractually due, they must be reflected correctly for payroll and social insurance purposes.

 Termination and Severance Pay